dhardy/pippin/doc/classification-maths.md

 Should classification `Li` be a fixed property of each partition `Pi`, or should it be allowed to change (thus being a property of the partition state)?
+It should at least be possible for a commit to mark a partition as "being closed" and for a snapshot to record the new state; possibly this can be extended to allow arbitrary reclassification by a "marker commit" + new snapshot.

 ## Requirements